 Beautiful Doodles 4 U has changed our breeding policy on whether to breed back to back or every other heat (for our guardian home dogs).
 There have been several studies done on what is healthier for a breeding female and the results of these studies conclusively show that it is healthier for a female to be bred every heat instead of every other heat (I have attached a couple articles below).
-While we have chosen to breed back to back then skip heat, we are under the careful care of a Reproduction Veterinarian because our breeding mom’s health comes first ALWAYS!
+While we have chosen to breed back to back, we are under the careful care of a Reproduction Veterinarian because our breeding mom’s health comes first ALWAYS!
 Beautiful Doodles 4 U never breeds first heat.
 Sometimes a female does not come in heat the first time until they are close to a year and a half old, others will come in heat when they are 6-8 months old for the first time.
 We do not believe that because you breed every heat that you should continue to breed the female for as long as those that don’t breed every heat.
 Which means that our breeding females retire earlier than those breeders that breed every other heat.
 Our girls are usually retired by 4 years old and spayed.
 This way they are breeding in their prime when it is healthier and safer for dam and puppies.
 While it is healthier to breed every heat we also think that breeders need to use common sense and make sure that their females are back to a healthy weight before breeding again, as well as, judging on a case by case knowing what is right for your female and her health.

 Back to Back Breeding and Pseudopregnancy

 The Australian Journal of Professional Dog Breeders